kubeshop/testkube/docs/docs/cli/testkube_delete_template.md

 ### Synopsis

-Delete template, pass template name which should be deleted
+Delete a template and pass the template name to be deleted.

 ```
 testkube delete template <templateName> [flags]